compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 If your library fits nicely into the harness then it should be straightforward to add it there.
 Anything more complex: contact the CE authors for more help.

-Remeber to also add the library dependencies following the same steps.
+Remember to also add the library dependencies following the same steps.
 It's on you if those should also appear in the UI.

 ## Putting it all together

 Hopefully that's enough to get an idea.
 The ideal case should be a pull request to add a couple of lines to the `compiler-explorer-image` to install the library, and a pull request to add a few lines to the `LANG.amazon.properties` file in this repository.
-Once that's done, remember to update [the wiki](https://github.com/mattgodbolt/compiler-explorer/wiki/Installed-libraries) with the new library, adding the library in alphabetical order, with newer versions on top
+Once that's done, remember to update [the wiki](https://github.com/mattgodbolt/compiler-explorer/wiki/Installed-libraries) with the new library, adding the library in alphabetical order, with newer versions on top.

+If you feel like we could improve this document in any way, please contact us.
+We'd love to hear from you!